 A recent sojourn in New York and Los Angeles resulted in avnew catalogue of material and some new friends – including Indie film director Kansas Bowling, her actress sister Parker Love Bowling (Absolute Vow, Stray Echo) and fast-rising LA star Kalvin Madsen (you might remember his dad Michael as the unforgettable Mr Blond in Reservoir Dogs).
 All three – one behind the camera, two in front of it – have played a part in creating the new Moon Kids video that accompanies ‘Forever Blue’.
 The video also includes a nod to legendary LA DJ Rodney Bingenheimer – confidante of The Beatles, The Beach Boys and David Bowie – who helped break acts like The Ramones, Blondie and Sonic Youth on the West Coast.
 The revered KROQ DJ has been one of the Moon Kids’ most vocal supporters on the other side of the Atlantic.

-About 7 months ago from The Moon Kids's Twitter via Twitter for iPhone
+About a year ago from The Moon Kids's Twitter via Twitter for iPhone

 See you Saturday @PJMolloys Dunfermline.
 Support from @BeirutClub

 TMK x pic.twitter.com/ClBeLhqNWY

 Thanks for having us @agpaberdeen see you again at @PJMolloys Saturday November 13th @BeirutClub

 Big love to @avalanche_party & @sneakypetesclub for having us last week.
 Next up we support @BeirutClub at Hunter S Thompson, Dundee.
 Sun Oct 31st 🎃 pic.twitter.com/MCF3riAwTw